 • Cut the avocados in half and remove the pits.

-• Add the tomato, onion, jalapeno, lime juice, and salt, then gently stir to combine.
+• Add the tomato, onion, jalapeño, lime juice, and salt, then gently stir to combine.

 • Gently fold in the cilantro.

-• Taste the guacamole and adjust to your tastes (you may desire more salt, or more acidity), then serve.
+• Taste the guacamole and adjust to your tastes (you may desire more salt or more acidity), then serve.
 Enjoy!

 Notes

 Storing leftovers: Store in the fridge for up to two days, pressing a piece of plastic wrap directly into the surface so that there’s no air touching it.
+Do not freeze.

 Nutrition